 Peter Conti-Brown is an Assistant Professor at the Wharton School of the University of Pennsylvania, and served as Of Counsel to Gupta Wessler PLLC from 2013 through 2016.
-His work with the firm has focused on appellate litigation and policy consulting, with an emphasis on administrative law, banking, bankruptcy, consumer protection, and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+His work with the firm focused on appellate litigation and policy consulting, with an emphasis on administrative law, banking, bankruptcy, consumer protection, and the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 As a legal scholar and a financial historian, Peter studies central banking, financial regulation, and public finance.
 He was previously the John R. Irwin Fellow in History at Princeton (2014-2015), an Academic Fellow at Stanford Law School (2010-2015), and a Visiting Fellow at Harvard Law School (2014).
-His book, The Power and Independence of the Federal Reserve, will be published by Princeton University Press in January 2016.
+His book, The Power and Independence of the Federal Reserve, was published by Princeton University Press in January 2016.
 Peter’s articles have appeared in the Yale Journal on Regulation and the Stanford, UCLA, and Washington University Law Reviews, among other journals.
 He is also the editor, with David Skeel, of the book When States Go Broke: Origins, Context, and Solutions for the American States in Fiscal Crisis, published by Cambridge University Press.

 During his time with the firm, Peter worked on briefs filed in the U.S. Supreme Court and the federal courts of appeals on a range of topics–including the constitutionality of California’s background-screening laws, the interpretation of FCC regulations on spamming via text messages, and the way that bankruptcy law treats underwater mortgages.
 Peter took a lead role in the firm’s representation of Nobel laureate Joseph Stiglitz in the U.S. Supreme Court in a case concerning the restructuring of Argentina’s sovereign debt and he has provided consulting services to the American Federation of Teachers on issues including public finance and Wall Street reform.